-The Town Clerk will acknowledge receipt of the complaint within three working days.
-The Town Clerk will carry out an initial investigation into the complaint and will within ten working days provide the complainant with an update on progress, or a suggested resolution.
+The Executive Officer will acknowledge receipt of the complaint within three working days.
+The Executive Officer will carry out an initial investigation into the complaint and will within ten working days provide the complainant with an update on progress, or a suggested resolution.

 If the complainant is satisfied with the resolution the complaint is closed.

-The Town Clerk will report to the full Council details of the complaint and a summary of its resolution.
-This summary report will exclude the names of the complainant.
-If the Town Clerk is unable to resolve the complaint, or the complainant is not satisfied with the proposed resolution then the matter will be referred to a meeting of the Council's Complaints Review Panel.
+If the Executive Officer is unable to resolve the complaint, or the complainant is not satisfied with the proposed resolution then the matter will be referred to a meeting of the Council's Complaints Review Panel.